 The recent passing of Dr. Wayne Dyer has led me to contemplate some of the thoughts that he provoked in me that led to my own personal growth.
 One of Dr. Dyer’s projects was called the Shift.
 The shift was a movie and a book about finding your true purpose in life and doing the things that truly make you happy.
 It teaches many wonderful lessons, and the project has a lot of layers.
 You can watch it more than once and something new will jump out at you each time.
 The shift is the natural movement in life that we experience as we age and become more experienced.
 We shift in personal empowerment.
 Here are some of the lessons I learned from this wonderful project.

 Moving around through a day, most people never stop and consider the influence their mere presence has on those around you.
-Your mood and the way the you interact with those encountered on your daily journey, will have an effect on all even if you don’t realize it.
+Your mood and the way interact with those encountered on your daily journey, will have an effect on all in your path.

 When I was young, I would often throw stones into the lake we lived on for no reason at all.
 My brother and I would see who could throw the farthest or make the biggest splash or the most skips.
 As you watched